gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 already written.
 All noncopyable code written today do not allow for values to be partially live implying that we are strictly increasing the set of valid Swift programs.
-Due to the new semantics of `@frozen`, libraries written with library evolution disabled will not need to ensure that when they change `@frozen` types they bump their major semver number.
+Due to the new semantics of `@frozen`, libraries written with library evolution disabled will need to ensure that when they change `@frozen` types they bump their major semver number.

 ## ABI compatibility